Apicurio Registry data contracts

 Rule kinds

-• TRANSFORM - A transformation rule that modifies data
+• TRANSFORM - Modifies data

 Rule modes